jaredx64/manta-engine/README.md

 The goal is to make the authoring and maintenance of object code as straightforward as possible with minimal compromise on runtime performance.

 In short, *.object* files contain psuedo-C++ code that describe an "object" class (data members, functions, events, etc.).
-The *.object* files are parsed by the build tool and transformed into engine-ready generated C++ header and source implementations.
+The *.object* files are parsed by the build tool and translated into engine-ready generated C++ header and source implementations.

-To aid with IntelliSense, *.object* files can optionally "#include <object_api.hpp>"
+To aid with IntelliSense, *.object* files can optionally `#include <object_api.hpp>`

-object_api.hpp provides both a reference to the available keywords of the "scripting" language, as well as enables C++ IntelliSense to work with *.object* code without the need for a custom language server.
+`object_api.hpp` provides a reference to the available keywords of the "scripting" language and allows C++ IntelliSense to work with *.object* code without the need for a custom language server.
 You can view the available keywords in that file.

 Objects in this engine use a single-inheritence model.
-Objects can inherit/extend other objects by specifying the __PARENT( name )__ keyword.
+Objects can inherit/extend other objects by specifying the `PARENT( name )` keyword.

 This meets most needs for games that I create.
-Additionally, the data structure where object data is stored ensures sufficient locality for most gameplay needs: per-instance object data is allocated contiguously in memory within designated memory blocks for each object type.
+Additionally, the data structure where object data is managed ensures sufficient locality for most gameplay needs: per-instance object data is allocated contiguously in memory within designated memory blocks for each object type.

 If I ever desire more performance (i.e., must guarantee the _best_ cache locality possible) I would question whether utilizing the object system is the right solution for the problem at hand.